17 Oct 2022 Tax Advice for Owning a Second Personal Use Home or Rental Property

 Tax Advice for Owning a Second Personal Use Home

-We can only grasp the tax benefits of a second home by understanding how the IRS classifies various property:
+We can only grasp the tax benefits of a second home by first understanding how the IRS classifies various property:

 - Primary Residence: Your main abode (driven by personal and work factors).